-- (d) Modification .
-If at any time before or during the construction of the required improvements the applicant demonstrates to the satisfaction of the Town Engineer that unforeseen conditions make it desirable to modify the design of such improvements, such engineer may, upon approval by the Planning Board, authorize modifications provided that they are within the spirit and intent of the Planning Board approval and do not constitute waiver or substantial alteration of the function of any improvements required by the Planning Board.
-The Town Engineer shall issue any authorization under this section in writing, and he shall transmit a copy of such authorization to the Planning Board at its next regular meeting. - (e) Completion and Acceptance.
 As built drawings consisting of two paper copies and one reproducible copy shall be submitted to the Public Works Director prior to public acceptance of public improvements by the Town Council.
-The as-built drawings shall include an engineer's seal, distances, angles and bearings for complete and accurate determinations of locations on the ground, right-of-way monuments and as set, as-built profiles of the centerlines of traveled ways, ledge elevations encountered during construction and information on the locations, size, materials and elevations of storm drains, sanitary sewers and other underground utility lines, including but not limited to water, electric, telephone, natural gas, cable television.
-Upon approval of such as-built plans by the Town Engineer, the applicant may initiate municipal acceptance of any improvements to be dedicated or transferred to the Town, and may initiate any other permanent arrangements for the management, maintenance and operation of any other required improvements.
-There shall be no final release of any performance guarantee until the as-built plans have been received and approved by the Town Engineer.
+The as built record drawings shall include an engineer's seal, distances, angles and bearings for complete and accurate determinations of locations on the ground, right-of-way monuments and as set, as-built profiles of the centerlines of traveled ways, ledge elevations encountered during construction and information on the locations, size, materials and elevations of storm drains, sanitary sewers and other underground utility lines, including but not limited to water, electric, telephone, natural gas, cable television.
+Upon approval of such as built plans by the Town Engineer, the applicant may initiate municipal acceptance of any improvements to be dedicated or transferred to the Town, and may initiate any other permanent arrangements for the management, maintenance and operation of any other required improvements.
 A set of the final plans shall be submitted to the Town Manager.

+(g) Completion and Acceptance.
+Upon completion of the subdivision infrastructure, the subdivider may request that the Town Council accept proposed public improvements.
+The request shall include confirmation from the Town Manager that the improvements have been constructed consistent with the approved plans and town construction standards and that any applicable deeds have been submitted in a form acceptable to the Town Attorney and signed by the subdivider.
 The applicant shall be required to maintain all improvements and to provide for snow removal on roads and sidewalks, until their acceptance by the Town or the assumption of those responsibilities under such other approved arrangements.
 (Revised eff 12/10/03)